Staten Island: Television

 The Spectrum cable news channel NY1 airs a weekly show called This Week on Staten Island, hosted by Anthony Pascale.
 The magazine-style show takes content from NY1's hourly newscasts called "Your Staten Island News Now".
 A documentary series, A Walk Around Staten Island with David Hartman and Barry Lewis, premiered on public television station WNET on December 3, 2007.
-The hosts profile Staten Island culture and history, including major attractions such as the Staten Island Ferry, Historic Richmond Town, the Conference House, Snug Harbor Cultural Center and its Chinese Scholars Garden as well as many more sites.
+The hosts profile Staten Island culture and history, including major attractions such as the Staten Island Ferry, Historic Richmond Town, the Conference House, Snug Harbor Cultural Center, and its Chinese Scholars Garden, as well as many more sites.

 The Fox and WB sitcom Grounded for Life (2001–2005) was centered on a family of Irish heritage living on Staten Island.
 All four cast members of truTV hidden camera reality TV show Impractical Jokers (2011–) hail from Staten Island.
 Joe Gatto, James "Murr" Murray, Brian "Q" Quinn, and Sal Vulcano are four friends who originally met while attending Monsignor Farrell High School, where they formed the improv comedy troupe The Tenderloins.
-Impractical Jokers features many references to Staten Island and filming often takes place in the borough.
+Impractical Jokers features many references to Staten Island, and filming often takes place there.
 On February 6, 2023, the borough declared the first Monday of every February "Impractical Jokers Day" in honor of the show.

-The FX comedy horror series What We Do in the Shadows (2019–) is centered on a group of vampires who live on Staten Island.
-The fact that they live on Staten Island and not more centrally in New York City is a common joke within the series, and their attempts to take over the entire borough have resulted in control of only five houses, according to the group.
+The FX comedy horror series What We Do in the Shadows (2019–2024) is centered on a group of vampires who live on Staten Island.
+The fact that they live on Staten Island and not more centrally in New York City is a common joke within the series.
+Their attempts to take over the entire borough have resulted in control of only five houses, according to the group.